 Our School Learning Values are: RESPECT, CHALLENGE, REFLECTION, RESILIENCE, ENCOURAGEMENT and GLOBAL CITIZENSHIP because... we are a BRILLIANTLY HAPPY school where only our BEST will do.

 Hurdsfield Primary School Governing Board

-At Hurdsfield, we have a small and dedicated group of Governors who work closely with the Headteacher to build on the many improvements that have been made to date.
+At Hurdsfield, we have a dedicated group of Governors who work closely with the Headteacher to build on the many improvements that have been made to date.
 They are united behind the school's aim of providing nothing short of the best for our children within a framework of high expectations and challenge for all.

 As the board is small, they meet regularly and agenda items cover a range of issues including school finance, leadership and the quality of education our school provides our children.
 The current Governing Body was reconstituted in February 2020.
 Governors are a voluntary body of people who guide and support the strategic direction of the school.
 They are members of the school team and their contribution to the running of the school is highly valued.